secretbatcave/Uk-Bird-Classifier/readme.md

 The script "bird.py" is just the example from tensor flow, and has no special magic to make it run (apart from the blackbox that is TF...)

+# Dataset

+I have not included the dataset, as I don't own the copyright.
+However if you wish to obtain a copy, please get in touch